sridevidoraraj/Socket/README.md

 This project structured using intellij platform and maven as build system.

 ##### About Project

--> This project is used for communicating multiple clients simultaneously with single server.

 -> In this project, two class file are used.
 One for server main application program,another created using thread to communicate multiple clients.

 -> In serverThread program, the class file extends thread in which run() method is used to get the input from multiple clients and display message in server as (From Client-" +clientNo+ ": Message is :"+clientMessage)